 Involvement in Global Health by the Department of Medicine has existed for some time now in Uganda.
 This includes academic, clinical, research, collaborative, and philanthropic activities.
 The Internal Medicine Residency training program in the Department of Medicine is the first program to offer a global health elective experience to the core residents in a developing country established in 2004.
 Three residents are chosen annually on a competitive basis to gain experience in Uganda.
 At the same time, we have McMaster faculty who go with the residents on a clinical and teaching capacity on a voluntary basis.
 The experience has been unequivocally outstanding from both the residents, our faculty, and the welcoming institution’s perspective.
 For many years now many Ugandan residents have been coming to McMaster to do electives in various subspecialties.
 We also have a memorandum of understanding between our two institutions, Makerere and McMaster.
 As a result of this, we are now training internal medicine residents from Uganda at McMaster in their subspecialty of choice at least for one year to become clinically competent in their area of training with the support of the St. Joseph’s International Outreach Program (IOP).
 In the end, they receive a McMaster certificate of training completion from the postgraduate office, which really helps capacity build in Uganda since there is no formal subspecialty training in Uganda.
 There is now also a formal university faculty cross-appointment process between the two institutions.
 We have also shared teaching rounds via the Internet despite the time differences.
 There are ongoing collaborative research projects also by the faculty and residents.
 Overall, the goal has always been to empower local health care providers and build global knowledge sharing.

-On a non-medical note, the Internal Medicine Residency program raises funds at a silent auction during the annual Winter Gala, which goes towards medical equipment, faculty development, resident education, and public school support in Uganda.
+On a non-medical note, the Internal Medicine Residency program raises funds at a silent auction during the annual Winter Gala, which goes towards medical equipment, faculty development, resident education, and public-school support in Uganda.
 These funds also go towards supporting a rural 1º Care outpost to train nurses and other support workers to enhance the care of a rural population.

 McMaster University and the Department of Medicine have benefited from the global health initiative in many ways.
 This includes developing ties with less developed countries, promoting a broader sense of internal medicine education, and elevating the status of our institution on an international level.
 The initiative has also strengthened the training program and has made McMaster even more attractive to medical students applying for the CaRMS process in Medicine.
 Moreover, it has fostered humanitarianism and ongoing collaboration with institutions in less developed areas of the world in areas of research, teaching, and clinical work.
 This entails the concept of providing service to the less fortunate without expecting anything in return since this is a responsibility, not just philanthropy.
+Overall, the goal is to build capacity, promote bidirectional education and aim for sustainability in a culturally sensitive manner attentive to local resources.

 The internal medicine training program was first established in Guyana at the Georgetown Public Health Corporation (GPHC) in 2013.
 McMaster collaboration was initiated with electives organized through nephrology and then other subspecialties in 2015.
 In 2016, Zara Khalid had to take on program directorship for the residency program when the local program director had to leave.
 The program so far has graduated 16 graduates and leadership has now transitioned to a graduate of the program, Melissa McDonald who is completing her Masters of Medical Education.